EU citizens and their family members living in the UK need to apply to the EU Settlement Scheme before 30 June 2021.

 When you apply, you can either:

-- use the ‘EU Exit: ID Document Check’ app to scan your document and send your photo - you need to use an Android phone to do this.
+- use the ‘EU Exit: ID Document Check’ app to scan your document and send your photo - you need to use a smartphone to do this.

 - send your document by post and upload your photo using the online application (you can take this yourself).